 Beautician: Educational Requirements to Be a Beauty Professional

-An associate's degree in cosmetology provides a well-rounded knowledge in hair, skin and nail care.
+A cosmetology program typically provides a well-rounded knowledge in hair, skin and nail care.
 Students learn how to cut, dye and style hair, as well as give manicures and pedicures.
-Programs also train students on skin treatments and makeup application.
-The beauty industry includes the use of several different chemicals and students receive instruction on using these chemicals safely.
+Programs may also train students on skin treatments and makeup application.
+The beauty industry includes the use of several different chemicals, and students receive instruction on using these chemicals safely.
 Cosmetology students also learn to identify different hair, skin and nail conditions and how to practice proper sanitation.

 Because self-employment is common in the beauty field and employees of established salons may be responsible for acquiring their own clientele, cosmetology students may also consider taking classes in marketing, accounting and selling techniques.
 Communication classes may also help beauty professionals to develop their persuasive skills and sell specific products or treatments to their clients.